 - Not know where to start, it scares me.

 - worry about financial pressures instead of producing art.

 I am currently making?

-- Art I don’t know how to sell
+- Art I don’t know how to sell, but want to learn.

 - Art I don’t want to sell